AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Timer:enable` : Enable the timer
+* `LibWorldEvents.Timer:enable` : Enable the timer
-* `LibDragonWorldEvent.Timer:disable` : Disable the timer
+* `LibWorldEvents.Timer:disable` : Disable the timer
-* `LibDragonWorldEvent.Timer.update` : Callback function on timer.
-Called each `LibDragonWorldEvent.Timer.time` ms.
+* `LibWorldEvents.Timer.update` : Callback function on timer.
+Called each `LibWorldEvents.Timer.time` ms.
-* `LibDragonWorldEvent.Timer:changeStatus` : Call the method to enable or disable timer according to newStatus value
+* `LibWorldEvents.Timer:changeStatus` : Call the method to enable or disable timer according to newStatus value

 ### FlyTimer.lua

-Table : `LibDragonWorldEvent.FlyTimer`
+Table : `LibWorldEvents.FlyTimer`
-Extends : `LibDragonWorldEvent.Timer`
+Extends : `LibWorldEvents.Timer`

 Contain all function to manage the timer used to know if a dragon currently flying or not

 Methods :

-* `LibDragonWorldEvent.GUITimer:new` : To create a new instance of FlyTimer.
+* `LibWorldEvents.GUITimer:new` : To create a new instance of FlyTimer.
 There are one instance by dragon.
-* `LibDragonWorldEvent.GUITimer:disable` : Disable the timer; Override the parent function to call the function `Dragon:onLanded()`.
+* `LibWorldEvents.GUITimer:disable` : Disable the timer; Override the parent function to call the function `Dragon:onLanded()`.
-* `LibDragonWorldEvent.GUITimer.update` : Callback function on timer.
+* `LibWorldEvents.GUITimer.update` : Callback function on timer.
 Called each 1sec in dragons zone.
 Check if the dragon fly or not.

 ### Zone.lua

-Table : `LibDragonWorldEvent.Zone`
+Table : `LibWorldEvents.Zone`

 Contain all function to know if the current zone has dragons or not